Doctor of Philosophy in Counselling Psychology (PhD)

 Graduate programs are to submit all nomination materials as electronic, rather than hard-copy, files.
 Graduate programs are to upload their files to their UBC Sharepoint folder (within the umbrella folder ‘Graduate and Postdoctoral Studies – Programs – Folder Structure”)(named “FACULTY – DEPT“; e.g., “ARTS – PSYC”).

 Each student's application should be submitted as a single PDF with materials in the following order:

 The naming convention to be used is: PROGRAM_AGF_LastName_FirstName.pdf.
 For example, an application file for Jane Smith from EDST would be called EDST_AGF_Smith_Jane.pdf.

-In consultation with the First Nations House of Learning, the Faculty of Graduate and Postdoctoral Studies will convene an adjudication committee made up of UBC faculty members.
+The Faculty of Graduate and Postdoctoral Studies will convene an adjudication committee made up of UBC faculty members.
 The committee will review the applications and select the successful applicants.